-So, tandoori chicken is one of my husband’s favorites at Indian restaurants, but all the authentic recipes call for some specialized furnacey thing to cook them in.
-I don’t have that furnacey thing.
+So, tandoori chicken is one of my husband’s favorites at Indian restaurants, but all the authentic recipes call for some specialized furnace thing in which to cook them called a tandoor.
+I don’t have that furnace thing.
 When I found this grill recipe, I literally yelled, “yay!”
 Yep, I’m a food nerd.
 Homemade tandoori chicken here we come!

 Adapted from Tandoori Chicken.